Developer-DewPool/customtoken/README.md

 this is a Django separate module App for Custom Token generate for different Api User with custom token key as custom name

-1. install customtoken or git clone the source destination from bitbucket.org "git clone https://github.com/DpDew/customtoken.git"
+1. git clone the source destination from https://github.com/DpDew/customtoken

+	"git clone https://github.com/DpDew/customtoken.git"

 2. add 'customtoken' in your project and add to INSTALLED_APPS in setting.py